 Lieutenant Colonel Andrew Hadfield, Commanding Officer 1st Battalion The Mercian Regiment (Cheshire), said: "He showed true promise and had a great future, but this has been cruelly stolen from him, his family, his girlfriend and his many friends.
 He was the epitome of the modern British soldier and we will miss him deeply."

-L/Cpl Eustace's death takes the number of British troops who have died since operations in Afghanistan began in 2001 to 386.
+Corporal Holmes' death was the first since 7 April.
+Yesterday's deaths take the number of British service personnel who have died since the start of operations in Afghanistan in 2001 to 284.Reuse content